Table of Contents

 - Peace Lily

 The most significant factor in deciding which plants to grow when freight farming is simple; you must first choose the purpose for starting your farm box.
-Do you want to have a vegetable garden?
 Do you simply wish to grow beautiful flowers to look at and gift on occasions?
 Do you want to grow your own fruits?
 Are you wanting a section of all your favorites to dabble in producing all types?
 Are you starting your freight farming for profits?

 Supplies Needed for Freight Container Farming